LarsEjaas/TwitterBanner/readme.md

    ```sh
    npm install
    ```
-5. Create an `.env` file and add the variables listed in `.env.example` replacing the values for the data from the API.
+5. Create an `.env` file and add the variables listed in `.env.example` replacing the values with the keys from the API.

 <p align="right">(<a href="#top">back to top</a>)</p>